niuiic/modern-neovim-configuration/README.md

 - `<C-o>` may not return to correct position.
 - Some completion sources and the status line plugin may crash for unknown reasons.
+- Code folding may be misplaced after re-entering the file.

 ## Screenshot